Skip to Content

 Most succulents grow in very hot, very dry, and somewhat barren climates, making them a great choice for a rock garden that might be lacking in nutrient-rich soil.

-Succulents grow well in direct sunlight, they do well with minimal water and can sustain life with minimal effort on the part of the gardener.
-They also come in tons of different shapes, sizes, and colors making them a fun contrast to the rocks in any garden.
+Succulents grow well in direct sunlight, do well with minimal water, and can sustain life with minimal effort on the part of the gardener.
+They also come in many different shapes, sizes, and colors, making them a fun contrast to the rocks in any garden.

 Ivory towers/giant string of buttons (also known as Crassula Perforata)